Privacy policy

 • Be informed – You have the right to be informed about how we use your personal data;

-• Access personal data – You have the right to ask us for copies of your personal information;
+• Access personal data – You have the right to ask us for copies of your personal information held by us;

 • Rectification – You have the right to ask us to rectify information you think is inaccurate.
 You also have the right to ask us to complete information you think is incomplete;